Pauline's Guide to Homeschooling in PA

 The "Disposable Portfolio"

-Concerned about the district losing your portfolio?
-Hate to have them keep it for several months?
-Here's your answer!
-Some folks make a "disposable portfolio" to submit to their district.
-They make copies of the things they want to submit, and keep the originals at home.
+Before the 2014 law change, portfolios had to be submitted to the district.
+Some folks, concerned about the district losing their portfolio, or keeping it for several months, created a "disposable portfolio" to submit to their district.
+To create such a portfolio, make copies of the things you want to include.
 The copies can be stapled together, bound using brads or a report cover, or put into a pocket folder.
 Because copying everything in a huge portfolio would be a big pain, these portfolios are usually fairly slim, but still contain all that is required by law.
 Such a portfolio usually consists of:

-A personal note - my district once lost one of my children's portfolios - they found it again two-and-a-half years later, held together with a rubber band instead of the nice binder I had used.
+A personal note - before the October 2014 law change, my district once lost one of my children's portfolios - they found it again two-and-a-half years later, held together with a rubber band instead of the nice binder I had used.
 (This, despite the fact that it had "please return to:" with my name, address, and phone number on the cover!)
 While this kind of thing certainly doesn't happen often, needless to say, I'm a fan of the disposable portfolio!

 What if my district asks for more than the law requires?

-Where and how should I turn in my portfolio to the district?
+Where and how should I turn in my end-of-year paperwork to the district?

-Call your district to find out where you should submit your portfolio.
-There are three ways you can submit your portfolio - in person, by appointment, or by mail.
+Call your district to find out where you should submit your paperwork.
+There are three ways you can submit it - in person, by appointment, or by mail.